 I knew he had been declining in health for a while and things were starting to get bad overall, especially with the dementia that was kicking in.
 I did not, however, originally think that this might be it.
 I figured he'd bounce back like he normally did.
 This time I was wrong.

 The weekend came and I called back home often to find out what was going on.
-The plan was to put him in a nursing home for rehabilitation and go from there.
+The plan was to put him in a nursing home for rehabilitation.
 This was something completely new, as each time he was released, he was sent back home.
-This also showed how tough my grandma was, as she solely took care of him when he was at home.
-Besides him being a marvel of modern medicine, without her, I’m not sure how long he would have lasted.
+In a lot of ways, this showed how tough my grandma was, as she would take care of him each time.
+Besides him being a marvel of modern medicine, without her, I'm not sure how long he would have lasted.

 As the weekend went on, the prognosis was getting worse.
 By Sunday, I realized I needed to get up as soon as possible.
-I quickly got my things together and packed them up in the car.
+I quickly got my things together and packed in the car.
 I threw in my suit, as I figured I would need it for a funeral.
-I made a list of things that needed to be done, such as paying my rent early, so I could take care of those in case I was up in Wisconsin for longer than expected.
-I was also on call at the time so the earliest I could leave was Monday morning.
+I made a list of things that needed to be done such as paying my rent early so I could take care of those in case I was up in Wisconsin for longer than expected.
+I was also on call so the earliest I could leave was Monday morning.
 This is what started the impulsive road trip nobody wants to take.

 I made it to work and handed off the on call phone.
 I explained what was going on to my boss and he told me to get up there right away.
 At this point, I was hoping I'd at least be able to make it up in time to say a last goodbye.
 After running a few errands to get things in place, I hit the road about 10am.
 Overall I made good time.